-- There shall be a body established, called the Council of the British Isles (hereinafter called 'The Council') to deal with the Totality of Relationships within these islands. - The Council shall enable and facilitate discussion, consultation, and co-operation on matters of mutual interest between the constituent elements of the British Isles. - The Council shall be composed of representatives of the British and Irish Governments, and of the Regional Elected Administrations of Scotland, Wales and Northern Ireland.
-Representatives from other regional administrations within the British Isles may be invited to participate. - Summit Level Meetings of the Council, involving all Administrations shall be convened at least twice a year.
-However, meetings of the Council may also be convened between two or more Administrations as derived (i.e. between the British and Irish Governments, between Elected Regional Administrations, and between the Irish Government and Regional Administrations of the United Kingdom).
+- There shall be a body established, called the Council of the British Isles (hereinafter called 'The Council') to deal with the Totality of Relationships within these islands. - The Council shall enable and facilitate discussion, consultation, and cooperation on matters of mutual interest between the constituent elements of the British Isles. - The Council shall be composed of representatives of the British and Irish Governments, and of the Regional Elected Administrations of Scotland, Wales and Northern Ireland.
+Representatives from the Administrations of the Isle of Man and the Channel Islands may be invited to participate, as will representatives of any English Regional Administration established.

+- Summit Level Meetings of the Council, involving all Administrations shall be convened at least twice a year.
+However, meetings of the Council may also be convened between two or more Administrations (i.e. between the British and Irish Governments, between Elected Regional Administrations, and between the Irish Government and Regional Administrations of the United Kingdom).
 All meetings between Ministers/Heads of Committee of the Republic of Ireland and the Northern Ireland Assembly will take place in such meetings of the Council. - Where any such a meeting is convened, discussions will be restricted to matters within the jurisdiction of the Administrations represented in the meeting. - Council Meetings may be held at a General or Sectoral Level with Representatives of the appropriate Departments/Committees present.
-The Council will thus operate on the basis of variable geometry and subject matter.

-- Governments Elected Regional Administrations will be represented at Council Meetings by their Ministers/Heads of Committee, each of which shall be a delegate to the Council.
-All decisions are to be taken by unanimous votes of all the Delegates present. - Council Meetings may take decisions on Agreed Policies/Actions to be taken by the Respective Administrations.
+The Council will thus operate on the basis of variable geometry and subject matter. - Governments Elected Regional Administrations will be represented at Council Meetings by their Ministers/Heads of Committee, each of which shall be a delegate to the Council.
+All decisions are to be taken by unanimous votes of Delegates present. - Council Meetings may take decisions on Agreed Policies/Actions to be taken by the Respective Administrations.
 Such decisions are however, only recommendary and have no Legal Basis, until ratified by the respective Assemblies/Parliaments. - Agreed Policies/Actions shall be implemented by appropriate agreed mechanisms.
-Such mechanisms must also be subsequently ratified by the respective Assemblies/Parliaments. - The Council shall be serviced by a single small Administrative Unit. - A Council Meeting will only be properly constituted if each participating administration is represented by at least two Ministers/Heads of Committee.
-The Northern Ireland Assembly's representation at a Council Meeting must contain at least one Head of Committee drawn from each of the two main traditions. - Where meetings between the British and Irish Government are held which discuss Non Devolved Issues for Northern Ireland, representatives of the Northern Ireland Assembly from each of the main traditions shall be invited to participate.
+Such mechanisms must also be subsequently ratified by the respective Assemblies/Parliaments. - The Council shall be serviced by a single small Administrative Unit. - A Council Meeting will only be properly constituted if any participating administration is represented by at least two Ministers/Heads of Committee.
+The Northern Ireland Assembly's representation at a Council Meeting must contain at least one Head of Committee drawn from each of the two main traditions.

+Where meetings between the British and Irish Government are held which discuss Non Devolved Issues for Northern Ireland, representatives of the Northern Ireland Assembly from each of the main traditions shall be invited to participate.